How to Keep Notification Center and Quick Settings Always Open in Windows 11

 Step 1Backup Your Registry (Important!)

-Before making any changes, it’s smart to backup your registry or create a System Restore point.
-This helps you fix things if something goes wrong.
+Before making any changes, it’s a good idea to backup your registry or create a System Restore point.
+This will help you fix things if anything goes wrong.

 Step 2Open Registry Editor

 Press ⊞ Win+R, type regedit, and press Enter.
-If asked, click Yes to allow changes.
+If prompted, click Yes to permit the changes.

-Or follow this guide to open it safely: How to Open Windows Registry Editor
+Alternatively, follow this guide to open it securely: How to Open Windows Registry Editor

 Step 3Go to the Key Location